vmware-labs/reconciler-runtime/README.md

 The ChildReconciler is responsible for:
 - looking up an existing child
 - creating/updating/deleting the child resource based on the desired state
-- setting the owner reference on the child resource
+- setting the owner reference on the child resource (when not using a finalizer)
 - logging the reconcilers activities
 - recording child mutations and errors for the parent resource
 - adapting to child resource changes applied by mutating webhooks